pletzer/findCell/README.md

 ## Results

 Below we searched 100,000 points randomly distributed one a cubed-sphere mesh expressed in Cartesian coordinates.
+About 30 percent of the points are outside the domain.
 The results showing the average time to find one point in the mesh, including the time to set up the cell locator data structure.
 The vtkCellLocator class is able to find the cell containing a point in near constant time (about 10 microseconds, 100 cells per bucket) as the mesh resolution increases (up to 48 million cells).

 Results on kupe (Skylake) Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz